How to Make Eggnog at Home

 You’ll need some measuring cups and spoons.
 Any blender works but I have been loving my Vitamix for over a decade.
 Alternatively, you could use a hand-held immersion blender.

-How to make the eggnog at home
+How to make eggnog with no alcohol

 - Put 4 eggs and 1/2 cup of sugar into your blender and blend on medium for about 20 seconds